The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Simulation

-The simulations include chemical evolution, metal cooling and diffusion.
-The chemical evolution of 11 different species, H, He, C, N, O, Ne, Mg, Si, S, Ca and Fe, are traced explicitly for star and gas particles with the chemical yields adopted respectively from \citet{Iwamoto1999,Woosley1995,Karakas2010} for Type I, Type II SNe and AGB stars.
-We include a redshift dependent UV/X-ray cosmic microwave background from \citet{Haardt2001a}, and the cooling rate from \citet{Wiersma2009} for optically thin gas in ionization equilibrium.
-The metal diffusion model is adopted from \cite{Aumer2013}, and allows the metal enriched gas particles to mix their metals with neighboring gas particles via turbulent diffusion.
+The simulations include chemical evolution, metal cooling, and diffusion.
+The chemical evolution of 11 different species, H, He, C, N, O, Ne, Mg, Si, S, Ca, and Fe, are traced explicitly for star and gas particles with the chemical yields adopted respectively from \citet{Iwamoto1999,Woosley1995,Karakas2010} for Type I, Type II SNe and AGB stars.
+In addition, the simulations include a redshift-dependent UV/X-ray cosmic microwave background from \citet{Haardt2001a}, and the cooling rate from \citet{Wiersma2009} for optically thin gas in ionization equilibrium.
+Finally, the metal diffusion model is adopted from \cite{Aumer2013}, and allows the metal-enriched gas particles to mix their metals with neighbouring gas particles via turbulent diffusion.